 Southwest Priority Card — Is It Worth It?

-When deciding if the Southwest Priority card is worth it to you, you should first consider how often you fly with Southwest.
+When deciding whether the Southwest Priority card is worth it to you, consider how often you fly with Southwest.
 If that answer is relatively often, then adding a Southwest credit card to your wallet might make sense for you.

-Next, you’d need to consider whether or not you think you’ll get enough value out of the card to justify the $149 annual fee that you’d pay.
+Next, consider whether or not you think you’ll get enough value out of the card to justify the $229 annual fee.

-Then, when you factor in the card’s other benefits like the Upgraded Boarding certificates, point-earning, card protections, and discount on inflight purchases, it is easy to see why this card is well worth it for Southwest flyers.
+When you factor in the card’s other benefits, including the point-earning, complimentary seat upgrades, free checked bags, priority boarding, and discount on inflight purchases, it’s easy to see why this card is well worth it for Southwest flyers.

 Southwest Priority Card Top Benefits

-Each year, on your account anniversary, you’ll receive 7,500 bonus points so long as you renew the card and pay the $149 annual fee.
-You’ll usually get about 1.3 cents per point when redeeming your Southwest Rapid Rewards points, so 7,500 points should get you $97.50 in Southwest flight value each year.
+7,500 annual bonus points: Each account anniversary, you’ll receive 7,500 bonus points so long as you renew the card and pay the $229 annual fee.
+These points should get you $97.50 in Southwest flight value each year.

-Lost Luggage Reimbursement: If the items inside of your luggage are lost or damaged by the carrier, you’re covered for up to $3,000 per passenger.
+Lost luggage reimbursement: If your luggage is lost or damaged by the carrier, you’re covered for up to $3,000 per passenger.

-Purchase Protection: Items you purchase with the card are covered towards theft or accidental damage, with up to $50,000 in coverage, up to 120 days from the date of purchase.
+Purchase protection: Items you purchase with the card are covered against theft or accidental damage, with up to $50,000 in coverage, up to 120 days from the date of purchase.

 How To Earn and Redeem Southwest Rapid Rewards Points

-Naturally, the 2 most straightforward ways to earn Southwest Rapid Rewards points are by taking Southwest flights and using a Southwest credit card like the Southwest Priority card.
+The 2 most straightforward ways to earn Southwest Rapid Rewards points are by taking Southwest flights and using a Southwest credit card, such as the Southwest Priority card.
 However, there are many other great ways for you to earn lots of Southwest Rapid Rewards points towards free flights.

 $95